-The two cones in momentum space overlap, this is shown hatched in figure 3d.
-The phonons in the overlap volume rapidly thermalise within a time of order 10^{-10} s.
-This creates a new momentum cone, with angle ~ θ{3pp} , associated with the hot line, with its axis along the bisecting line of the cone axes from the two sheets.
+hot line because of the strong interactions along the line of contact of the two sheets.
+This process concentrates the energy in the sheets as they move forward.
+In the absence of interactions, each sheet would extend behind the other sheet, as shown in Fig. 3(e).
+The two cones in momentum space overlap, as shown in Fig. 3(d).
+The phonons in the overlap volume rapidly thermalize within a time of order 10^{-10} s.
+This creates a new momentum cone, with angle $\sim \theta{3pp} + \alpha/2$, associated with the hot line, with its axis along the bisecting line of the cone axes from the two sheets.

-In figure 3e, we show two sheets with a large angle between them.
-In this situation there is no interaction and the two sheets just pass through each other.
-The two momentum cones, shown in figure 3f, do not overlap.
-The narrow angle of the cone in momentum space will be confirmed by showing that the two sheets do not interact if the angle between the sheets is too large.
+In Fig. 3(e), we show two sheets with a large angle between them.
+Then there is no interaction and the two sheets just pass through each other.
+The two momentum cones, shown in Fig. 3(f), are well separated.
+The narrow angle of the cone in momentum space will be confirmed by showing that the two sheets do not interact if the angle between the sheets is large enough.